-Experts warn of coronavirus's invisible spread as World Health Organisation prepares for potential pandemic
+Experts warn of coronavirus' invisible spread as World Health Organisation prepares for potential pandemic

 Nine other Croatians who work in Italy have been hospitalised in the northern city of Rijeka.

-Austria has also recorded its first case and COVID-19 has already been detected in France, Germany, Spain and the UK.
+Austria has also recorded its first case and Covid-19 has already been detected in France, Germany, Spain and the UK.

 More cases have also appeared in the Middle East, with Bahrain reporting its first case on Monday and Kuwait reporting three cases involving people who had been in Iran.